 President Biden’s Announcement: A Step Towards Unity For Immigrant Families

 On June 18, 2024, President Joe Biden unveiled a pivotal policy designed to offer “Parole in Place” (PIP) for undocumented spouses of U.S. citizens.
 This directive marks a monumental step in providing stability and unity to thousands of immigrant families residing within the United States.
-The policy, as elaborated in a statement by the Department of Homeland Security, aims to halt the deportation of spouses of U.S. citizens, permitting them to apply for work permits and, in time, adjust their status to lawful permanent residents.
+The policy, as elaborated in a statement by the Department of Homeland Security, aims to halt the deportation of spouses of U.S. citizens, possibly allowing them to apply for work permits and, in time, adjust their status to lawful permanent residents.

 Learn More About Biden's Parole In Place And How You Can Benefit